prabhamatta/gimmequotes/README.md

 * Now, run the application
 ```
 python run.py

+# To run in the background
+nohup python run.py &
 ```

 Step 3:  How to run the app that handles periodic sending of quotes